I feel like I’m giving away family secrets here …. Sorry Mum!

 Cheesey Tomato pasta was my favourite …. a bowl of spaghetti with a tin of condensed tomato soup stirred through it and a handful of cheese sprinkled over the top so that it would melt as you stirred it …. kid heaven!

 Well, these days, our family diet doesn’t look much like that but there are still times when an ‘easy meal’ is required …. ‘cheesey ‘mato pasta’ as it has become known in our house, is a hands down winner.
 Inhaled every time.
 Full tummies and a happy, easy dinner time – there’s a lot to be said for that!!

-- 140ml coconut cream (I like the Aayam brand)
+- 100ml coconut cream (I like the Aayam brand)*

-- 2 heaped tbsp of my cheesey sprinkles (vegan parmesan)*
+- 4 heaped tbsp of my cheesey sprinkles **

 - Pasta of choice

-*If you haven’t made the cheesey sprinkles you could replace it with plain nutritional yeast or even dairy Parmesan if your diet allows.
+**If you haven’t made the cheesey sprinkles you can replace it with 4tbsp nutritional yeast and 2 tbsp hemp seeds

 Set a big pot of slightly salted water to boil for your pasta of choice (we use a GF variety).

 Peel and dice the pumpkin, then steam until soft – usually a few minutes in the microwave when this kind of dinner is required.

 Dice and steam the zucchini in the last couple of minutes with the pumpkin (peel it first if your little people are detectives for any green ‘bits’!)